gregsdennis/Manatee.Json/docs_source/usage/schema.md

 *Draft-08 is currently in progress and due out soon!*

-Manatee.Json supports draft-04 and above.
+Manatee.Json supports draft-04 and later.

 ### Meta-schemas